-The Elizabeth Tower was built from the inside outwards, meaning that no scaffolding was visible to the outside world.
+The Clock Tower was built from the inside outwards, meaning that no scaffolding was visible to the outside world.
 Materials were transported by river.
 A winch lifted materials to the masons and bricklayers.

-Materials for the Elizabeth Tower came from all over the United Kingdom:
+Materials for the Clock Tower came from all over the United Kingdom: